forwardemail/forwardemail.net/app/views/faq/index-ja.md

 **Important notes:**

 * **Each Reminders list is a separate calendar** - When you create a new list in Apple Reminders, it creates a new calendar on the CalDAV server
-* **Thunderbird users** - You'll need to manually subscribe to each calendar/list you want to sync, or use the calendar home URL: `https://caldav.forwardemail.net/dav/your-email@domain.com/`
+* **Betterbird users** - You'll need to manually subscribe to each calendar/list you want to sync, or use the calendar home URL: `https://caldav.forwardemail.net/dav/your-email@domain.com/`
 * **Apple users** - Calendar discovery happens automatically, so all your calendars and lists will appear in Calendar.app and Reminders.app
 * **Unified calendars** - All calendars support both events and tasks, giving you flexibility in how you organize your data